- Views and Visitors

 or from your Dashboard:

 You can also access your Site Stats page via the tiny stats chart in your toolbar called a Sparkline.
 The chart consists of 48 upright bars representing the last 48 hours of page views for the current blog, with darker lines indicating nighttime page views.
+The number that appears when you hover over the Sparkline is the highest amount of views per hour.
 Note that the toolbar will only appear when you’re logged in to WordPress.com.

 Views and Visitors